fdiotalevi/footcli/README.md

 $ footcli -c uk

-shows upcominh football games on UK TV (in this case you can omit the -c argument as it is the default behavior)
+shows upcoming football games on UK TV (in this case you can omit the -c argument as it is the default behavior)

 ## Getting help